A Little about Me

 In 1995, I formed my own business in Bellingham, Massachusetts and succeeded to photograph hundreds of weddings throughout New England.
 Business was going well, but life behind the scenes was not quite as glamorous.

 The street where I lived had gone through years of zoning of changes.
 Parcel after parcel were turned over from agricultural to industrial.
 Residents and I spent years fighting to maintain the quality of life on our street.
 When those efforts fell largely on deaf ears, I decided to move my life forward, further west, to a region I had long loved - the American Southwest.

-In late 2004, I relocated to Tucson, where my sister and family decided to settle, a few years earlier.
-Since bringing my business here, I have photographed about 150 weddings, approximately 400 overall.
-Weddings are a beautiful thing.
-There is nothing that says "I love you" more than when two people, willingly and unconditionally, commit to spend the rest of their lives together.
-It is a great blessing to be repeatedly invited to capture the moments of one of the happiest and most memorable days in the lives of two people.
+There is no other purpose in life, than to bring Love into the world.
+There is no greater expression of love, than when two people, willingly and unconditionally, commit to spend the rest of their lives together.
+For me, it is always an honor, joy and a blessing to be invited to capture the moments of one of the happiest and most memorable days in the lives of two people.
 It never gets old.